 Principal Investigator: Anastasiya Pocheptsova Ghosh

-Anastasiya Pocheptsova Ghosh studies how consumers make decisions, including to what extend emotions, decision fluency and self-control play a role in consumer behavior.
+Anastasiya Pocheptsova Ghosh studies how consumers make decisions, including to what extent emotions, decision fluency and self-control play a role in consumer behavior.
 She earned her master’s degree in advertising at the University of Texas at Austin and her PhD in marketing at Yale University.
-Anastasiya is Assistant Professor of Marketing at Eller College of University of Arizona and her teaching portfolio includes Marketing Communications, Branding and Judgment and Decision Making courses.
+Anastasiya is Associate Professor of Marketing at Eller College of University of Arizona and her teaching portfolio includes Marketing Communications, Branding and Judgment and Decision Making courses.

 For list of academic publications please visit academic website.